 What should I know before creating entities?

 The following properties of a queue and topic are immutable.
-Consider this limitation when you provision your entities, as these properties cannot be modified without creating a new replacement entity.
+Consider this limitation when you provision your entities, as these properties can't be modified without creating a new replacement entity.

 - Duplicate detection